kevinsawicki/jgit.info/installation.md

 # Installing JGit

-The latest release (1.2.0) of JGit is can be downloaded [here](http://download.eclipse.org/jgit/maven/org/eclipse/jgit/org.eclipse.jgit/{{ page.jgit_version }}/org.eclipse.jgit-{{ page.jgit_version }}.jar).
+The latest release (1.2.0) of JGit can be downloaded [here](http://download.eclipse.org/jgit/maven/org/eclipse/jgit/org.eclipse.jgit/{{ page.jgit_version }}/org.eclipse.jgit-{{ page.jgit_version }}.jar).

-This in the JAR file containing the JGit library without any dependencies included.
+This is the main JAR file containing the JGit library without any dependencies included.
 ## JGit and Maven

 JGit can also be used as dependency in a [Maven](http://maven.apache.org/) [POM](http://maven.apache.org/pom.html) file.